davidsbatista/BREDS/README.md

 ## Development

+Improvements, adding new features and bug fixes are more than welcome.
 If you wish to participate in the development of BREDS, please set up the following environment and read the [contributor guide.](CONTRIBUTING.md)

 ```sh
 git clone https://github.com/breds/